 Students Engage With Older Adults

 As part of Dr. Dobish’s Psychology of Aging course (PSYC 343), Shepherd students engage in community discussions with older adults from the surrounding community.
-These discussions are an inter-generational, classroom experience in which younger and older adults interact to share their thoughts, opinions, and lived experience on selected topics.
+These discussions are an inter-generational, classroom experience in which younger and older adults interact to share their thoughts, opinions, and lived experiences on selected topics.
 Shepherd students interact with SAIL (Shepherdstown Area Independent Living) and Shepherd’s Lifelong Learning members.

 Below is a WomanWorthy Podcast interview between Paulette Lee and Dr. Heidi Dobish discussing her approach to teaching “Psychology of Aging” and her efforts to reduce negative aging stereotypes.